List of NHL mascots: New Jersey Devils

 The New Jersey Devils had a mascot named Slapshot that was a giant anthropomorphic puck with devil horns.
 He was replaced with N.J.
 Devil in 1993.

-N.J.
-Devil is the mascot of the New Jersey Devils.
+NJ Devil is the mascot of the New Jersey Devils.
 He first appeared in 1993 and was spotted in the rafters of the then-Brendan Byrne Arena.
 The 7' tall mascot plays into the myth of the Jersey Devil.
 N.J.
 Devil often keeps the crowd excited, signs autographs, participates in entertainment during the intermissions, skates across the ice, and runs throughout the aisles of the arena to high five fans.
 Playing into the moniker, the N.J.
 Devil is also mischievous; pulling pranks on players in play-stoppage video sequences & fans of the opposition at games.
 N.J.
 Devil wears a red Devils jersey with his name and number 00 on the back.

 New York Islanders

 Sparky the Dragon is a large bipedal dragon mascot for the New York Islanders.
 He had served as the mascot for the New York Dragons Arena Football team until the team's 2009 demise.
 He wore royal blue and orange.
 His original navy blue color was changed in summer 2010 to match the Islanders' return to their classic color scheme.
 His tail resembles a hockey stick.
 For Dragons contests, he had worn pink, red, and black.
 The fact that both teams were owned by computer magnate Charles Wang and both teams played at Nassau Veterans Memorial Coliseum factored into this.
 On September 22, 2015, it was announced that Sparky would not return as the Islanders mascot at Barclays Center.
 However, he still made other appearances on Long Island and was shown in NHL ’16.
 As the 2015–2016 season progressed, Barclays Center CEO Brett Yormark to try and further appeal to the Long Island-centered fan base.
 On December 27, 2015, during the first intermission of an Islanders vs. Maple Leafs matchup, Sparky was officially reintroduced as the Islanders mascot.

-Nyisles was a "seafaring Islander" that the New York Islanders used as a mascot in the mid-90s prior to Charles Wang obtaining the team and soon replacing him with Sparky the Dragon in 2001.
+Nyisles is a "seafaring Islander" that the New York Islanders originally used as a mascot in the mid-90s prior to Charles Wang obtaining the team and soon replacing him with Sparky the Dragon in 2001.
 Nyisles was brought out of retirement and given a makeover on December 10, 2022, to coincide with the return of the Fisherman logo on the team's reverse retro uniforms.